gabriel-caetano/city-loader/README.md

 - Methods to read and create the:

-  -> dumpSingle(year, table)
+  - > loader.dumpSingle(year, table)
-  Pass the year and the table as params to create the dump of the specified table;
+    > Pass the year and the table as params to create the dump of the specified table;
-  year must be 2012, 2014, 2016, 2018, representing the election years available
+    > year must be 2012, 2014, 2016, 2018, representing the election years available
-  table must be a string "votes" or "profiles"
+    > table must be a string "votes" or "profiles"

-  -> dumpProfilesSumary()
+  - > loader.dumpProfilesSumary()
-  Use to dump profiles tables of all years;
+    > Use to dump profiles tables of all years;

-  -> dumpVotes()
+  - > loader.dumpVotes()
-  Use to dump votes tables of all years;
+    > Use to dump votes tables of all years;

-  -> dumpYear(year)
+  - > loader.dumpYear(year)
-  Pass the year as param (same as above) to dump tables of the year;
+    > Pass the year as param (same as above) to dump tables of the year;

-  -> dumpCity()
+  - > loader.dumpCity()
-  Dump all tables of the city;
+    > Dump all tables of the city;

 ## How to run the code